dotlang/language/doc/RFE.md

 we already use it for map in generics. already have it.

-? - Paren when calling a function can collide with paren used to write a lambda.
+N - Paren when calling a function can collide with paren used to write a lambda.
 `sort(array, (x:int, y:int -> x-y))`
 We use paren for two purposes (and more). rust uses `||`